Benju1/dolibarr-mcp/docs/README.md

 # Documentation

-The Dolibarr MCP repository mirrors the documentation layout of the `prestashop-mcp` project.
 Start with the quickstart and branch into specialised guides as needed:

 - [Quickstart](quickstart.md) – installation and first run instructions for Linux, macOS and Windows
 - [Configuration](configuration.md) – environment variables consumed by the server